vikasdimaniya/coc-token-refresher/README.md

+GITHUB: https://github.com/vikasdimaniya/coc-token-refresher Don't forget to give a star to the project on GitHub

 ## What is this?

 This is an module to generate a fresh API key for Supercell games for your current IP.
 It supports [Clash Royale](https://developer.clashroyale.com), [Clash of Clans](https://developer.clashofclans.com) and [Brawl Stars](https://developer.brawlstars.com).